jonathanw82/Can_Share/README.md

 You will then be presented with a dashboard with listings of command lines for use in a bash command line.

-Form your workspace of choice open the command line and install Heroku depending on workspace, type (pip3 install heroku) once installed, type (heroku login -I) then enter your email and password you set Heroku up with.
+From your workspace of choice open the command line and install Heroku depending on workspace, type (pip3 install heroku) once installed, type (heroku login -I) then enter your email and password you set Heroku up with.
 It will then state you are logged in.

 We will now need to push our files to Heroku to be deployed or our live version.

-To do this is in Heroku go to the app you created earlier then select deploy, under app information you will see Heroku git URL copy the url, in the bash command line in the work space of choice type (heroku git:remote –a <app_name>) at this point you need to push all your data up to Heroku.
+To do this in Heroku go to the app you created earlier then select deploy, under app information you will see Heroku git URL copy the url, in the bash command line in the work space of choice type (heroku git:remote –a <app_name>) at this point you need to push all your data up to Heroku.

-To do this from you git bash command line type (git add .) then (git commit –m “deploy to heroku”) then (git push –u heroku master ) this will take a few minutes to push all the data to
+To do this from your git bash command line type (git add .) then (git commit –m “deploy to heroku”) then (git push –u heroku master ) this will take a few minutes to push all the data to
 Heroku.

 We then need to setup a web process to do this at the command prompt type (heroku ps:scale web=1) after this our web process will be running we will now need to set up some config Vars in heroku.

 Go back to heroku go to settings click reveal config vars, there will be a few things to add here, first setup IP so in the box that says Key type (IP) and in the value box type (0.0.0.0) click add then do the same but type (PORT) and set that to (5000) click add.
-You will also need to add (MONGO_URI) and the (SECRET_KEY) for this infomation contact You site developer.
+You will also need to add (MONGO_URI) and the (SECRET_KEY) for this information contact You site developer.

 Once all the steps have been taken, click more top right hand side of page and select restart all dynos the application will now be deployed.

-If a message pops up stating there may be some down time when until the restart has finished click OK.
+If a message pops up stating there may be some down time until the restart has finished click OK.

-Under the settings tab in Heroku scroll down to domains and your link will be displayed there it can be used to access the liver version of the application.
+Under the settings tab in Heroku, scroll down to domains and your link will be displayed there.
+It can be used to access the live version of the application.

 Deployment: The site will be deployed by https://www.heroku.com/